NFL draft rumors: Dolphins listening to calls for No. 6 pick

 - Oops!Something went wrong.Please try again later.

-Dolphins could move Eagles' first-round pick again originally appeared on NBC Sports Philadelphia
+Dolphins could move first-round pick again originally appeared on NBC Sports Chicago

-The Eagles' original pick in the 2021 NFL Draft might have yet another new home before the actual pick is made on April 29.

-The No. 6 pick in next week's draft originally belonged to the Eagles when the 2020 season ended, a product of a 4-11-1 record (way to play for the tie, Doug!) and some Week 17 shenanigans vs. Washington (way to play for the pick, Doug!)
+The Miami Dolphins reportedly are considering moving back from the No. 6 overall pick in the 2021 NFL Draft.
+The pick was originally the Philadelphia Eagles' selection, but Miami acquired it in the deal that sent the No. 3 overall pick to the San Francisco 49ers.

 The #Dolphins have already made two moves in the NFL Draft and they may not be done yet: Sources say they’ve received calls from teams looking to trade up to No. 6 and it is something they’re considering.
 Lot of things in play, but Miami could be at it again.